Nian0bussou/Euishi/README.md

 Options (only in move & scramble):

     -p, --path <PATH>                provide the path

-    -c, --choose-dirs <CHOOSE_DIRS>  specify which dirs to act upon using a json file

     -h, --help                       Print help

 a `json` file can be used to specify which dirs to sort using this pattern :